sboixo/GRCS/README.md

 See:
 https://arxiv.org/abs/1608.00263

+Directory inst/rectangular contains circuits in a rectangular lattice.
+Each tar file nxm.tar.gz contains circuits for qubits in an n times m lattice.
+The files inside are named nxm_maxcycle_id.txt where maxcycle is the index of the last clock cycle in the circuit, and id is a number identifying the particular instance.
+The first cycle of Hadamards is cycle 0.

+Directory inst/bristlecone contains circuits in the Bristlecone lattice (see https://ai.googleblog.com/2018/03/a-preview-of-bristlecone-googles-new.html).
+Each tar file bris_n.tar.gz contains circuits using n rows.
+The files inside are named bris_n_maxcycle_id.txt (see above).

-The directory cz_v2 contains an improved rearrangement of the circuits in that paper.
+The directory cz_v2 contains an improved rearrangement of the circuits in the arxiv paper above.
 These are circuits for qubits in a 2D lattice, using controlled-phase (CZ) gates.
 The differences with the ones in the previous reference are:

 1.- The cycles of two qubit gates (see Fig. 6) have been reordered.
 Cycles now alternate between horizontal and vertical gates.